Exposure to crime

 Description of indicator

-The indicator describes the proportion of 15–74 year-olds who have reported becoming a victim of threats or physical violence during the past year.
-The results are reported by age group.
+The indicator describes the proportion of 15–74 year-olds who have reported becoming a victim of threats or physical violence during the past 12 months.
 The information is based on the National Crime Victim Survey, which is conducted both as a traditional mail and as an internet questionnaire.

 A new form of the National Crime Victim Survey was conducted for the first time in 2012.
 The National Victimisation Surveys conducted in the period 1980–2009 covered the incidence of becoming a victim of various accidents in addition to crimes.
 The National Crime Victim Survey differs in terms of methodology and content from the earlier victimisation surveys, and the results are not directly comparable.